troclaux/notes/aws.md

 ## Step Functions

-> fully managed service that allows you to coordinate and sequence tasks with AWS services into serverless workflows
+> serverless orchestration service that lets you coordinate multiple AWS services into automated workflows (aka state machines)

+- runs tasks in sequence or parallel
+- automatically handles retries, timeouts, and error handling
 - automate business processes, data processing pipelines or application workflows
+- integrates with services like Lambda, ECS, SQS, DynamoDB, etc

 ## Storage Gateway

-> seamless integration between on-premises environments and aws cloud storage, helping with backup, archiving and disaster recovery
+> extends storage of on-premises environments to aws cloud storage, helping with backup, archiving and disaster recovery

 - hybrid cloud storage service, bridge between on-premise data and cloud data in S3
 - data encryption enabled by default
+- works with s3, glacier and ebs
 - use cases
   - back up and archive on-premises data to aws
   - provide low-latency access to frequently used data via local caching